sarshogh/tech-principal-pathways/_team/harry-sarshogh.md

 > Later on, I will bring up another article about spectrum of each cell! let's move forward for now.

 I work at Thoughtworks in London, UK.
-In 2020, I was lucky to work with several principle consultants at Thoughtworks.
+In 2020, I was lucky to work with several principal consultants at Thoughtworks.
 I was surprised how strong they were!
 Great in any aspect!
 They are excellent in understanding things, discussing, advising, navigating through ambiguties, negotiating, managements, designing, out of box thinking, system thinking, technical architecting, management, coaching, mentoring....

 > I wanted to be like them!